jseobyun/WarpHE4D_ReFLAME/README.md

   <img src="./assets/nphm2_tex.gif" width="49%"/>
 </p>

-- Since differentiable rendering based texture optimization is very sensitive to view selection, there is some artifact on the final texture map result.
+- Since differentiable rendering based texture optimization is very sensitive to view selections, there are some artifacts on the final texture map result.
 - If you want to improve this, consider more various views (not implemented in this code) or novel loss functions (I will appreciate if you share with me.).

 <p align="center">